 The advantages and disadvantages of solvent-borne vs. water-borne clear finishes are as follows:

 - Water-Borne Advantages: Very flexible, greater ultraviolet resistance, and good exterior durability.
-Disadvantages: Cannot be applied below 50º F, long drying period required, and may not fully cure for several weeks.
+Disadvantages: Cannot be applied below 50º F, long curing period required, and may not fully cure for several weeks.
 Water-sensitive until cure is complete.

-NOTE: Do not sand between coats of clear latex.
+NOTE: Do not sand between coats of clear acrylic.
 All stain-and-clear finishes will perform measurably better if protected from the direct effects of sunlight and weathering, and refinishing will not be required as frequently.

-Doors should be sealed with a good quality oil-base primer followed by two top coats of either an oil-base or latex resin-base paint.
+Doors should be sealed with a good quality oil-base primer followed by two top coats of either an oil-base or acrylic resin-base paint.
 Of course, both primer and top coat should be made by the same manufacturer and designed to be used as a combination.

 NOTE: Where possible exposure to direct sun or rain is a factor, to keep your wood doors beautiful they require periodic resealing or painting dependent on weather or moisture exposure.
 Do not use dark colored stains or paint on doors exposed to sunlight, as some expansion and contraction of door parts may occur.
 Further, a dark colored stain or paint can void the door's warranty.